ShivamSharma13/gdc-tcga-file-fetcher/README.md

 <h4>Detailed instructions of how to use these scripts are present at the start of "get_gdc_data.py" script.</h4>

-<h4>Try to be on an educational network such as eduroam.
-Although I'm not certain, but I've
-seen significant delays in API response on private networks; AT&T in my case.
+Try to be on an educational network such as eduroam.
+Although I'm not certain, but I've seen significant delays in API response on private networks; AT&T in my case.

 Step 1: Set the data_path variable to the location of your choice.
 It's immediately after